oracle-livelabs/developer/dev-ai-app-dev-retail/ai-exercise/ai-vector-search-challenge.md

 - Vectorize loan data from the `MOCK_LOAN_DATA` table into `LOAN_CHUNK` table.
 - Verify the data was vectorized.
-- Implement a similarity search to find the top 5 matching loans based on a user’s query.
+- Implement a similarity search to find the top 5 matching returns based on a user’s query.

 ### Prerequisites: